CristeaTeodorAndrei/CubeSat/README.md

 <br>
 If the TM's values are not nominal OBSW will repeat the test every 5 seconds. <br>
+OBC can proceed to the running phase or main code.

+### Running phase

+IDK IDK

 ### TMTC Format